swk23C8/swk23c8/README.md

 ##### NOW
 - ✏️ To do: make this profile README.md change icons automatically depending on darkmode/lightmode
+- ✏️ To do: develop & deploy md based github blog

 ##### BIO
 -  🙌 Hobbies: I'm passionate about 💻, love 🏋️ 💪, and playing games